comp1100/comp1100.github.io/_sources/workshops/Week_5_reflective_practice_and_using_github.md

 - Link the test cards to the corresponding learning card.
 - Link the learning cards to the set of interviews that you did.

-**Goal**: The end result should be Markdown that allows someone to seemlessly read your business model canvas, value proposition canvases, test cards, learning cards, and interviews; linking to various parts when they want.
+**Goal**: The end result should be Markdown that allows someone to seamlessly read your business model canvas, value proposition canvases, test cards, learning cards, and interviews; linking to various parts when they want.

 **Deliverable**: Show your legend your beautifully-formatted business model canvas.